ob1lan/SDTO_Hunter/README.md

 ## Features

-- Uses Sublist3r, Subfinder, Amass (passive, brute force, active), and ffuf for subdomain enumeration.
+- Uses Sublist3r, Subfinder and Amass (passive, brute force, active) for subdomain enumeration.
 - Logs results of each tool to separate files.
 - Checks for potential subdomain takeover vulnerabilities.
 - Saves discovered subdomains to a file.